carlybauer/MSmanuscript/README.md

 # MSmanuscript
-Scripts used to do M.S. and manuscript plots and calculations
+Scripts used to do thesis and manuscript plots and calculations